Ethnologue: History

 Ethnologue was founded in 1951 by Richard S. Pittman and was initially focused on minority languages, to share information on Bible translation needs.
 The first edition included information on 46 languages.
 Hand-drawn maps were introduced in the fourth edition (1953).
 The seventh edition (1969) listed 4,493 languages.
 In 1971, Ethnologue expanded its coverage to all known languages of the world.

-Ethnologue database was created in 1971 at the University of Oklahoma under a grant from the National Science Foundation.
+The Ethnologue database was created in 1971 at the University of Oklahoma under a grant from the National Science Foundation.
 In 1974 the database was moved to Cornell University.
 Since 2000, the database has been maintained by SIL International in their Dallas headquarters.
 In 1997 (13th edition), the website became the primary means of access.

-In 1984, Ethnologue released a three-letter coding system, called an 'SIL code', to identify each language that it described.
+In 1984, Ethnologue released a three-letter coding system, called 'SIL code', to identify each language that it described.
 This set of codes significantly exceeded the scope of other existing standards, e.g. ISO 639-1 and ISO 639-2.

 The 14th edition, published in 2000, included 7,148 language codes.
 In 2002, Ethnologue was asked to work with the International Organization for Standardization (ISO) to integrate its codes into a draft international standard.
 Ethnologue codes have then been adopted by ISO as the international standard, ISO 639-3.
 The 15th edition of Ethnologue was the first edition to use this standard.
 This standard is now administered separately from Ethnologue.
-SIL International is the registration authority for languages names and codes, according to rules established by ISO.
+SIL International is the registration authority for language names and codes, according to rules established by ISO.
 Since then Ethnologue relies on the standard to determine what is listed as a language.
 In only one case, Ethnologue and the ISO standards treat languages slightly differently.
 ISO 639-3 considers Akan to be a macrolanguage consisting of two distinct languages, Twi and Fante, whereas Ethnologue considers Twi and Fante to be dialects of a single language (Akan), since they are mutually intelligible.
 This anomaly resulted because the ISO 639-2 standard has separate codes for Twi and Fante, which have separate literary traditions, and all 639-2 codes for individual languages are automatically part of 639-3, even though 639-3 would not normally assign them separate codes.

 In 2014, with the 17th edition, Ethnologue introduced a numerical code for language status using a framework called EGIDS (Expanded Graded Intergenerational Disruption Scale), an elaboration of Fishman's GIDS (Graded Intergenerational Disruption Scale).
-It ranks a language from 0 for an international language to 10 for an extinct language, i.e. a language with which no-one retains a sense of ethnic identity.
+It ranks a language from 0 for an international language to 10 for an extinct language, i.e. a language with which nobody retains a sense of ethnic identity.

 In 2015, SIL's funds decreased and in December 2015, Ethnologue launched a metered paywall to cover its cost, as it is financially self-sustaining.
 Users in high-income countries who wanted to refer to more than seven pages of data per month had to buy a paid subscription.
 The 18th edition released that year included a new section on language policy country by country.